BFarkascode/STM32_BLE_Custom_Server_Notify/README.md

 “app_conf.h”
 -	If we use a custom task, the task ID should be put here
+-	We can also add designated priority of the custom task in the "CFG_SCH_Prio_Id_t" typedef

 “app_entry.c”
 -	IRQ handles and callbacks go into “FD_WRAP_FUNCTIONS”